-Although the charges for tuition and fees reflect only a fraction of the cost of providing a seminar education, financial aid is available to help students avoid taking on any debt.
+Although the charges for tuition and fees reflect only a fraction of the cost of providing a seminary education, financial aid is available to help students avoid taking on any debt.
 The following options are available.
-If you have any questions, contact the financial aid office at 412-731-3000 or firstname.lastname@example.org.
+If you have any questions, contact the Financial Aid Office at 412-731-3000 or email@example.com.

 Church Match Scholarship

-One popular award is the Church Match Scholarship, in which RPTS will match church contributions on a student’s behalf up to one third of the total tuition cost.
-If you apply for the Church Match Scholarship, you do not need to complete the RPTS Financial Aid Application.
-Please contact the financial aid office if you would like to participate in the church match program.
+One popular award available for students enrolled in master's level courses is the Church Match Scholarship, in which RPTS will match church contributions on a student’s behalf up to one third of the total tuition cost.
+Please contact the Financial Aid Office if you would like to participate in the church match program.

 Chaplain Candidate Scholarship Partnership